labrador-kennel/async-event/README.md

 # Labrador Async Event

-A library to emit events for applications running Amp's Event Loop.
+A library to emit events for applications or libraries running Amp's Event Loop.

 ## Requirements